 Stars edge Blackhawks 2-1 in shootout for 6th straight win

+DALLAS (AP) — With the numbers in their favor, Joe Pavelski and Tyler Seguin came through in the shootout for the Dallas Stars.

-DALLAS (AP) – Joe Pavelski and Tyler Seguin scored in a shootout, and the surging Dallas Stars beat the Chicago Blackhawks 2-1 on Saturday night for their sixth consecutive victory.
+Pavelski and Seguin both scored against goalie Robin Lehner in the tiebreaker to lift the surging Stars over the Chicago Blackhawks 2-1 on Saturday night for their sixth consecutive victory.

 Roope Hintz scored for Dallas and Olli Maatta for the Blackhawks in the first period.